nextstrain/nextstrain.org/static-site/content/docs/01-getting-started/01-introduction.md

 ### How to get started

-* If you would like to investigate live datasets, [head back to the splash page](/) and click on any of the tiles.
+* If you would like to investigate live datasets -- including those contributed by the community, [head back to the splash page](/) and click on any of the tiles.
 * If you would like to use Nextstrain to process and visualise your own data, you can either start with the [Quickstart](/docs/getting-started/quickstart) which uses a Docker container to run the builds automatically, or follow the [Zika Tutorial](/docs/tutorials/zika) which provides a more hands-on approach to processing the data.
 * If you have data generated from other sources (e.g. BEAST, RAxML, etc...) then please watch this space -- we'll add tutorials for these soon!